spawnfest/wishvpn/README.md

 ```

 Here is wishvpn aimed architecture (of course is not like this now).
-An web server backed with cowboy is serving REST API that let a local client
+A web server backed with cowboy is serving REST API that let a local client
 (eg a Command line interface app) control the main application that runs as as
 a system service.